Reviaco/Reviaco-OS/README.md

 -------------------------

 1. Anyone has the permissions to modify Reviaco, but don't have any permissions to share these modifications except on Reviaco Official repo.
-2. Reviaco is completely free for personal use only, but Businessess which use Reviaco must pay 1% of their earnings to share the benefit.
+2. Reviaco is completely free for personal use only, but Businesses which use Reviaco must pay 1% of their earnings to share the benefit.